evanfrang/streaming_fraud_analysis/README.md

 -   However, I don’t want the time sensitive features to fall through the cracks
--   One solution is to create “real” users that have variations or limited periods of listening as outlined in todo
+-   One solution is to create “real” users that have variations or limited periods of listening as mentioned in todo